antonioaversa/taxes/README.md

     for each relevant day
   - data extraction from Revolut and format described in the [Setup crypto portfolio values section](#Setup-crypto-portfolio-values)
 - define FX Rates settings:
-  - `FXRatesInputType`, as the input type for FX Rates in local currency
-    - possible values: `MultiCurrency` (recommended) and `SingleCurrency` (legacy)
-  - `FXRatesSingleCurrency`, as the single local currency for which FX Rates are provided
-    - only relevant when `FXRatesInputType` is set to `SingleCurrency`
   - `FXRatesFilePath`, as the path of the file that contains the FX Rates
   - data extraction from the web and format described in the [Setup FX Rates section](#Setup-FX-Rates)